Optimal parameter estimation for linear SPDEs from multiple measurements: Joint parameter estimation

-We construct an estimator for $\theta$ by a generalised likelihood principle.
-Neither \eqref{eq:SPDEk} nor the system of equations augmented with $X^A_{\delta}$, $X^{A_0}_{\delta}$ are Markov processes, because the time evolution at $x_k$ depends on the spatial structure of the whole process $X$, and not only of $X_{\delta}$.
-Therefore standard results for estimating the parameters $\theta_i$ from continuously observed diffusion processes by the maximum likelihood estimator (e.g., \cite{kutoyants_statistical_2013}) do not apply here.
+It should be noted that neither \eqref{eq:SPDEk} nor the system of equations augmented with $X^A_{\delta}$, $X^{A_0}_{\delta}$ are Markov processes, because the time evolution at $x_k$ depends on the spatial structure of the whole process $X$, and not only of $X_{\delta}$.
+This is due to the infinite speed of propagation in space by $S_{\theta}(t)$.
+This also means the processes $X_{\delta,k}$ are \emph{not} independent, even if the driving noise processes $W_k$ are, e.g., due to non-overlapping supports of the $K_{\delta,x_k}$ as will be assumed below.
+Therefore, standard results for estimating the parameters $\theta_i$ from continuously observed diffusion processes by the maximum likelihood estimator (e.g., \cite{kutoyants_statistical_2013}) do not apply here.
 Instead, a general Girsanov theorem for multivariate It{\^o} processes, cf. \cite[Section 7.6]{liptser_statistics_2001}, yields after ignoring conditional expectations, the initial value and possible correlations between measurements the modified log-likelihood function

 Maximising $\ell_\delta(\theta)$ with respect to $\theta$ leads to the estimator